 The real value of EAP is found in each person’s story of why they used the service.
 Every client has a unique and stressful circumstance that causes him or her to reach out for assistance.
 Getting support from an EAP counselor usually brings relief and offers practical resources to resolve the problem.
 And in so doing, it also gives one confidence to do what is needed.

 Oakhill Counselling & Mediation Services is available to provide services to you and/or your family at no cost to you.
-If you are unsure if your company has an EAP service, call us today or contact your human resource department for more information.
+If you are unsure if your company has an EAP service, complete the intake form or contact your human resource department for more information.

 taken from The Employee Assistance Trade Association.
 For more information, click here.